sindastra/systemd-minecraft/README.md

 Set up RCON first as stated above and then:

-Modify minecraft-vanilla.service so that the WorkingDirectory points to the directory with your minecraft's server.jar Modify minecraft-vanilla.service so that ```YOUR_RCON_PASSWORD``` is your actual RCON password.
+Modify minecraft-vanilla.service so that ```WorkingDirectory``` points to the directory with your minecraft's server.jar

+Modify minecraft-vanilla.service so that ```YOUR_RCON_PASSWORD``` is your actual RCON password.

 Modify minecraft-vanilla.service so that ```User``` and ```Group``` match the user and group you want to run the server as.

+Modify minecraft-vanilla.service (if needed) so that the port of the RCON server in the ```ExecStop``` and ```ExecReload``` lines matches your RCON server port.
+Usually not needed if only running one Minecraft server.

 Then install the service file with: